TagGerr/THavalon/README.md

 #### Force
 The last proposal of a round is no longer voted on; the Leader may choose any Team they want, and that Team is automatically considered to have been approved, as if by a majority of players voting Approve.
 (This replaces the rule where Evil wins if five Teams are rejected in a single round.)

+In games with 7 or more players, the Force proposal is also susceptible to the Evil team's Hijack ability, except when two missions have already Failed.
+(Note: This ability basically ensures that the first time a mission proposal gets to Force, it will Fail one way or another.)

+##### Team Ability: Hijack
+A random Evil player other than Mordred is given this ability at the start of the game.
+They may use this ability in addition to all of their other abilities.

+Starting on the second Round, if there are less than 2 failed Quests and the mission is sent via Force, the Evil player who has this ability may formally declare as Evil to replace one person on the mission team with themselves.
+This ability is only usable once per game, and the player with this ability is not required to use this ability even if the conditions are met.

 #### Inquisition
 Inquisition is a new mechanic to encourage players to consider voting for earlier proposals in a round.
 Inquisition has two varieties: "Strong", and "Weak".
 Both Strong and Weak Inquisition provide the Leader of the Team with powerful information gathering abilities during the Quest Phase.